Zila Tech moves to help Africa harness Gemini

 Gemini also powers Project Notebook, a powerful note-taking and summary research tool that allows users to upload PDFs, websites, YouTube videos, audio files, Google Docs or Google Slides to be summarised and explained.

-Fredrick Barasa Oundo, Customer Success Engineer at Zila Tech, a Digicloud Africa partner, says the Kenya-based Google Workspace reseller is actively working to raise awareness of the benefits of Gemini in the Google Workspace product suite.
+Fredrick Barasa Oundo, Customer Success Engineer at Zila Tech, says the Kenya-based Google Workspace reseller is actively working to raise awareness of the benefits of Gemini in the Google Workspace product suite.

 Zila Tech sells and supports Google Workspace, Google Workspace for Education and also Chrome OS and Chromebooks, largely in the education, SME and start-up sectors.